GaurabPrasai/GaurabPrasai/README.md

 > *"Code is poetry in motion"*

 - 🔭 Currently working on innovative web applications
-- 🌱 Learning advanced system architecture and cloud solutions
+- 🌱 Learning React and other fronted technologies
 - 💡 Passionate about clean code and elegant solutions
 - 🎯 2024 Goals: Contribute more to open source
-- ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!
+- 🕵️‍♂️ Fun fact: You can now read books by typing them out yourself—it’s like decoding a secret message, one keystroke at a time!

 <details>
 <summary>More about me 👈</summary>